Spomky-Labs/otphp/Resources/doc/configuration.md

     # two-factor authentication for other authentication methods, add their security token classes.
     security_tokens:
         - Symfony\Component\Security\Core\Authentication\Token\UsernamePasswordToken

+    # A list of IP addresses, which will not trigger two-factor authentication
+    ip_whitelist:
+        - 127.0.0.1
 ```

 The bundle comes with a security voter, which checks if the two-factor-auth is completed, if not it will deny access.